Staff Directory

 Ms. Greenberg is trained in implementing the Handwriting without Tears and Keyboarding Without Tears programs and has special interest in supporting student playground success through a combination of sensory-motor and social-learning skill development.
 Ms. Greenberg earned a Master of Science in Occupational Therapy from Boston University and a Bachelor of Science in Psychology from the University of Maryland.
 In 2018, she obtained additional certification in Comprehensive Behavioral Intervention for Tics through the Tourette’s Association of America.

-Jennifer Hull, M.S., OTR/L, Occupational Therapist
+Graciela Echeverria, M.S., OTR/L, Occupational Therapist

 Special Subjects